bladedshard/PowerShell/README.md

 # PowerShell

-Scripts that are built for Windows server (OPowerShell) for domain,user creation/deletion as well as others.
+Scripts that are built for Windows server (PowerShell) for domain,user creation/deletion as well as others.

 This repo includes.